esakal/react-workshop/workshop-guides/2-intermediate/intermediate-2.md

 > NOTICE: before you start working, please checkout branch [intermediate-2](https://github.com/esakal/react-workshop/tree/intermediate-2) and use it to develop this unit tasks

 ### Ticket Intermediate-2 (introduce channels context)
-> This task is not personal and should be completed together during a joined session with the presenter.
+> This task is not personal and should be completed together during a joined session with the trainer.

 - [x] review together changes done in plop templates and in many app components to consume channels context